davidseve/demo-generative-ai/README.md

 Note: You can delete the elastic_pass.txt file that you got the password from after you add it to the environment variable.

 Now we need to log in to our workbench using the BUTTON on the Openshift-AI UI.

+# Step 5 - Deploy Chatbot and connect it to the Elastic Vector DB and the Models